 Using BlackMarblePy#

-This Jupyter notebook provides a guided exploration of the BlackMarblePy package, showcasing its capabilities for downloading, visualizing, and analyzing NASA Black Marble nighttime lights data.
-Through interactive examples, you’ll learn how to:
+This notebook provides a hands-on introduction to the BlackMarblePy package and demonstrates how to retrieve, visualize, and analyze NASA Black Marble nighttime lights data.
+Through a series of guided examples, you will learn how to:

-• Download daily, monthly, and yearly data for specific dates, regions, or bounding boxes.
+Retrieve daily, monthly, and annual nighttime lights data for specific dates, regions, and bounding boxes.

-• Visualize downloaded data in various forms, including maps and bar charts.
+Visualize nighttime lights data using maps and charts.

 Requirements#